orgua/shepherd_v2_planning/docs/00_overview/concept_shepherd.md

-# Shepherd - Concept
+# Concept for Shepherd

 ## Overview

-- (mobile) testbed for batteryless IoT
+- (mobile) testbed for battery-less IoT
 - observer-nodes for an IoT-Target
-- works autonomous or time-sychronized with a network backplane
+- works autonomous or time-synchronized with a network backplane
 - "software defined power source", emulation of
     - harvesting source (pre-recorded, simulated)
     - regulator / converter - circuit